 Digital Federal Credit Union (DCU) is a free, nationwide credit union that I recommend to readers for two reasons.
 First, DCU has a $20 referral bonus if you open a free DCU checking account with a referral link.
-Second, DCU has a saving account that gives you 6.17% interest on your first $1,000.
-This makes DCU an excellent account that you should use as part of a super-high-yield savings strategy.
-The fact that you can get a $20 signup bonus is just icing on the cake.
+Second, DCU has a savings account that gives you 6.17% interest on your first $1,000.
+This makes DCU an excellent bank account that you should use as part of a super-high-yield savings strategy.
+The fact that you can get a signup bonus for opening an account is just icing on the cake.

 Earning your $20 referral bonus is simple.
-To earn your $20 DCU referral bonus, you have to do the following:
+There are a few ways you can earn your DCU referral bonus, but below is what I think is the easiest option:

-- Open a free DCU checking account with a referral code sent to you by a DCU member.
+- Open a free DCU checking account using a referral link (here is my DCU referral link).

-- Within 90 days of opening your account, have at least 5 qualifying transactions in the same calendar month or a recurring direct deposit.
+- Within 90 days of opening your account, complete at least 5 qualifying transactions in the same calendar month (this includes debit/credit card transactions, ACH transfers, Point of Sale (POS) transactions, bill pay payments, balance transfers to your DCU Visa Credit Card, and Pay a Person transactions).

-In this post, we’ll take a look at what you need to do to earn your DCU referral bonus.
+In the remainder of this post, we’ll take a deeper look at what you need to do to earn your DCU referral bonus.
 We’ll also go over how the 6.17% interest savings account works and why it’s worth doing.
 Before we get started though, let’s quickly go over what DCU is.

 What Is DCU?

 DCU is a not-for-profit, federally chartered credit union that serves over 900,000 members in all 50 states.
-As you can probably guess by its name, DCU (Digital Federal Credit Union) is primarily an online-based credit union, with most transactions able to be completed on its website or mobile app.
+As you can probably guess by its name, DCU (Digital Federal Credit Union) is primarily an online-based credit union, with most transactions completed via its website or mobile app.
 They offer the same products as any full-service bank (i.e. checking and savings accounts, loan products, etc), making DCU a solid and reliable choice for anyone looking for a bank.

 The second banking product that DCU offers is a free savings account that offers an astounding 6.17% interest on the first $1,000 in the account.
-Everything above $1,000 earns 0.25%, which isn’t great but isn’t terrible either.
+Everything above $1,000 earns 0.15%.
 This makes DCU an excellent savings account to park $1,000 of your emergency fund.
 We’ll go into more detail about this savings account later in this post as well.

 DCU Referral Bonus: Step-By-Step Directions